CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 5. Save changes and close the editor.

-13. Delete the existing deployment so that you can build and deploy a new Container image.
+6. Delete the existing deployment so that you can build and deploy a new Container image.

     ```bash
     kubectl delete deployment contoso-traders-web -n contoso-traders
     ```
-14. Now run the below commands to create and pusht the new image to ACR and AKS.
+7. Now run the below commands to create and pusht the new image to ACR and AKS.

     ```bash
-     docker build . -t contosotradersacrSUFFIX.azurecr.io/contosotradersuiweb:latest -t contosotradersacrSUFFIX.azurecr.io/contosotradersuiweb:latest ```
+    docker build . -t contosotradersacrSUFFIX.azurecr.io/contosotradersuiweb:latest -t contosotradersacrSUFFIX.azurecr.io/contosotradersuiweb:latest
+    ```

     ```bash
-       docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersuiweb:latest ```
+    docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersuiweb:latest
+    ```

-15. Once the build and push is completed, run the below command to create the workload in AKS.
+8. Once the build and push is completed, run the below command to create the workload in AKS.

      ```bash
      cd C:/lab-files
-      kubectl create --save-config=true -f web.deployment.yml -f web.service.yml ```
+     kubectl create --save-config=true -f web.deployment.yml -f web.service.yml
+     ```

-16. From the navigation menu, select **Replica Sets** (2) under **Workloads** (1).
+9. From the navigation menu, select **Replica Sets** (2) under **Workloads** (1).
 From this view, you will see a new replica set for the **contoso-traders-web** (3), which may still be in the process of deploying (as shown below) or already fully deployed.

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/rollingupdate.png "Pod deployment is in progress")

-17. While the deployment is in progress, you can navigate to the web application and observe that the service is running normally, and tasks continue to be load balanced.
+10. While the deployment is in progress, you can navigate to the web application and observe that the service is running normally, and tasks continue to be load balanced.

     ![On the Stats page, the hostName is highlighted.](media/website3.png "On Stats page hostName is displayed")